drandreaskrueger/chainhammer/docs/reproduce.md

+N.B.: Work in progress

 # chainhammer reproduce results
-Tested on and optimized for a Debian AWS machine (`debian-stretch-hvm-x86_64-gp2-2018-11-10-63975`) - all this really does work:
+Tested on and optimized for a Debian AWS machine (based on `debian-stretch-hvm-x86_64-gp2-2018-11-10-63975`) - all this really does work:

 ## TOC